Demystifying the 1948 Italian citizenship rule: citizenship by descent

 Myth 5: Quick and simple process

 Reality: patience is key.
-The process takes time, involving paperwork, translations, and consulate appointments.
+The process takes time, involving paperwork, documentation search and translations.

 Benefits of dual citizenship